Skip to content

 A queued Exporter streams records (CSV) or builds a workbook (Excel) to storage, then sends the user a download notification carrying a signed, time-unguessable download link.

 Storage disk.
-Exports and the temporary import file both use the global kinetix.filesystem.disk (default public; set it to s3, etc.).
+Exports and the temporary import file both use kinetix.filesystem.private_disk (default local), not the public kinetix.filesystem.disk that serves uploads and image columns.
+Generated artifacts must not be reachable by URL: on a public disk they sit at a guessable /storage/… path with no authentication, which turns the token-guarded download route into a side door.
 Because CSV/XLSX read & write need a real local path, cloud disks are bridged automatically: exports write to a temp file then upload to the disk, and imports stream the file to a temp path for parsing (handled by Happones\Kinetix\Support\KinetixDisk).
 The signed download token carries the disk it was written to.

 Defining an Exporter